budach/pysster/docs/Model.md

 ``` python
 def visualize_kernel(self, activations, data, kernel, folder, colors_sequence={}, colors_structure={})
 ```
-Get a number of visualizations and an importane score for a convolutional kernel.
+Get a number of visualizations and an importance score for a convolutional kernel.

  This function creates three (or four) output files: 1) a sequence(/structure) motif that the kernel has learned to detect, 2) a histogram/activation plot showing the positional enrichment of said motif for every class, 3) violin plots showing the maximum activation distributions for every class (higher values == better, this is a proxy for global class enrichment) and 4), in case additional position-wise features are used, a line plot for each feature showing mean and standard deviation (see load\_additional\_positionwise\_data() in the Data API).